nicolasdb/nicolasdb.github.io/_posts/2017-10-13-Tile-routing.md

 \- profiling, 2 min/pc
 \- chamfer, 1 min/pc
 \+ 3x 5 min in between to change tools, gcode and Z homing

+*note: this post is linked to [this issue](https://github.com/nicolasdb/nicolasdb.github.io/issues/8), feel at ease to contribute.*